NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBBB(A) added as 8A
 - 5BAA(A)
     - Made spinning knockdown
+- 5A
+    - 0C kunai staggers on hit
+    - 0C damage increased from 7 to 9
+    - 1C damage increased from 12 to 14
+    - 2C damage increased from 17 to 19
+    - 2C kunai flies significantly faster and pushes on block
 - 2B has less lift
 - 2A has a new animation
 - 6B